vuestorefront/storefront-api/docs/guide/modules/introduction.md

 # Storefront API Modules

-We designed the Storefront API (`SFAPI`) upon fully modular architecture.
-We composed the modules engine with the Inversion of Control principle.
+We designed Storefront API (`SFAPI`) using a fully modular architecture.
+We composed the modules engine using the Inversion of Control principle.
 In this particular case it means that each module has full control over core `SFAPI` features, including:

-- GraphQL schema,
+- GraphQL schema
-- GraphQL middlewares,
+- GraphQL middlewares
-- ElasticSearch schema,
+- ElasticSearch schema
-- REST API Endpoints,
+- REST API Endpoints
-- REST API Middlewares.
+- REST API Middlewares

 ## Default modules

-The default API implementation - `packages/default-vsf` is compatible with Vue Storefront.
-You might want to implement the API in with totally different formats creating a [new module](../modules/tutorial.md) based on one of the default modules or the boilerplates: [`template-module`](https://github.com/DivanteLtd/storefront-api/tree/develop/src/modules/template-module) and [`sample-api`](https://github.com/DivanteLtd/storefront-api/tree/develop/src/modules/sample-api)
+The default API implementation - `packages/default-vsf` - is compatible with Vue Storefront.
+You might want to implement the API using totally different formats by creating a [new module](../modules/tutorial.md) based on one of the default modules or the boilerplates: [`template-module`](https://github.com/DivanteLtd/storefront-api/tree/develop/src/modules/template-module) and [`sample-api`](https://github.com/DivanteLtd/storefront-api/tree/develop/src/modules/sample-api)

 ### default-catalog module

-This module is in charge of providing the standard [GraphQL Schema]() and ElasticSearch entities.
-This module is for providing the Vue Storefront compatibility - including integrations with Magento1, Magento2, Spree and other platforms.
-You might want to use this module to implement [custom backend integration](../integration/integration.md).
+This module is in charge of providing the standard [GraphQL Schema]() and ElasticSearch entities, and for providing Vue Storefront compatibility - including integrations with Magento1, Magento2, Spree and other platforms.
+You might want to use this module to implement your own [custom backend integration](../integration/integration.md).
 If your backend platform uses different data formats, it might be easier to comment out the default module from [modules entry point](https://github.com/DivanteLtd/storefront-api/blob/develop/src/modules/index.ts) and create a new one.

 ### default-vsf module

-This module implements a REST API covering most of the operations eCommerce can have - including `user`, `cart`, `order`, `review` and other modules.
+This module implements a REST API covering most of the operations an eCommerce platform can have - including `user`, `cart`, `order`, `review` and other modules.
 The cool part is that it's compatible with Vue Storefront and most of the existing integrations we have for it.
-If you'd like to integrate this API with your custom backend, you might want to follow the [custom backend integration tutorial](../integration/integration.md).
-This module uses a [`platform`](https://github.com/DivanteLtd/storefront-api/tree/develop/src/platform) drivers.
-You may want to implement your custom driver.
-The other way around is to disable `default-vsf` module and create a new API from scratch, using the [`simple-api`](https://github.com/DivanteLtd/storefront-api/tree/develop/src/modules/sample-api).
+If you'd like to integrate this API with your own custom backend, you might want to follow the [custom backend integration tutorial](../integration/integration.md).
+This module uses [`platform`](https://github.com/DivanteLtd/storefront-api/tree/develop/src/platform) drivers.
+You may want to implement your own custom driver.
+The other way around this is to disable the `default-vsf` module and create a new API from scratch, using the [`simple-api`](https://github.com/DivanteLtd/storefront-api/tree/develop/src/modules/sample-api).

 ## default-img module

-The image resizer which is compatible with Vue Storefront and `default-catalog` module and the [platform concept](../default-modules/platforms.md).
-It takes the `baseUrl` from the `config[config.platform]` section by default and based on that generates the thumbnail or crops the picture.
+This module is an image resizer which is compatible with Vue Storefront, the `default-catalog` module and the [platform concept](../default-modules/platforms.md).
+It takes the `baseUrl` from the `config[config.platform]` section by default and, based on that, generates the thumbnail or crops the picture.

 ## Where can I find my modules?

-Modules are located in [`src/modules`](https://github.com/DivanteLtd/storefront-api/tree/develop/src/modules) however, you can easily load `npm` based modules just by [referencing them in modules entry point](https://github.com/DivanteLtd/storefront-api/blob/develop/src/modules/index.ts).
-The same way you can disable the default e-Commerce modules that are provided within the `default-catalog`, `default-vsf` and `default-img` folders.
+Modules are located in [`src/modules`](https://github.com/DivanteLtd/storefront-api/tree/develop/src/modules).
+However, you can easily load `npm` based modules just by [referencing them in the modules entry point](https://github.com/DivanteLtd/storefront-api/blob/develop/src/modules/index.ts).
+In the same way, you can disable the default e-Commerce modules that are provided within the `default-catalog`, `default-vsf` and `default-img` folders.

-## How module interface looks like?
+## What does the module interface look like?

 The interfaces must be referenced prior to use in the [`src/modules/index.ts`](https://github.com/DivanteLtd/storefront-api/blob/develop/src/modules/index.ts) entrypoint: